peterjc/kana-chording-ke/hands-down-on-jis-macbook.md

 the "eisuu" (switch to qwerty) and "kana" (switch to Japanese mode) keys.

-This lets us remap the Japanese MacBook keyboard into three rows of five per hand with two keys per thumb:
+This lets us remap the Japanese MacBook keyboard into three rows of five per hand, with two keys per thumb:

 * The left hand still uses the conventional home-keys (Qwerty ASDF), with "eisuu" and space-bar as thumb keys.
 We apply a "wide mod" to the bottom row, but with JIS and ANSI keyboards lacking the ISO key between left-shift and Z, we map left-shift to a letter instead.
-* In order to have thumb-keys the right hand we must use a "wide mod" and move the home position *two* columns further right (starting at Qwerty L), with "kana" and right-command for the right thumb keys, and right-shift mapped to a letter.
+* In order to have non-overlapping thumb-keys for the right hand we must use a "wide mod" and move the home position *two* columns further right (now starting at Qwerty L), with "kana" and right-command as the right thumb keys, and right-shift mapped to a letter.
 Enter becomes an easy horizontal pinkie move.

 ![Photo of my Japanese MacBook keyboard with 34 stickers added for my 'Pico mod' variant of the inverted Hands Down Promethium layout](hands-down-on-jis-macbook.jpeg)